composewell/packcheck/README.md

 ```

 Send coverage info of the testsuites named `test1` and `test2` to coveralls.io
 using `hpc-coveralls`.
-Note that this currently works only with a cabal build:
+Note that this currently works only with an old-style
+cabal build:
 ```
-$ ./packcheck.sh cabal-new GHCVER=8.0.2 COVERALLS_OPTIONS="test1 test2"
+$ ./packcheck.sh cabal GHCVER=8.0.2 COVERALLS_OPTIONS="test1 test2"
 ```

 ## Diagnostics

 There may be issues due to some environment variables unknowingly set or some
 command line parameters or env variables being misspelled and therefore
 silently ignored.
-To avoid any such issues the cleanest way to invoke the
+To avoid any such issues the robust way to invoke `packcheck`
-script is to use a clean environment using `env -i` and `CHECK_ENV=y`
+is to use a clean environment using `env -i` and passing `CHECK_ENV=y`
 parameter.
 When this parameter is set unwanted/misspelled variables are
 detected and reported.